 If you're a new vegetarian (or vegan!), you may want to try experimenting with vegetarian meat substitutes, also called mock meats or sometimes just "vegetarian meat" or "vegan meat".
 Vegetarian meat is usually a store-bought frozen or refrigerated food made from soy, wheat gluten, vegetables or a combination of those three main ingredients.
 These meat substitutes are usually shaped, prepared, spiced and colored to resemble real meat, such as turkey, or veggie burgers.
 Although many vegetarian meats are vegan, some do contain egg and traces of dairy, so check the label if needed.

 Vegetarian meats (also called meat substitutes or mock meats) come in just about every type imaginable - from the common everyday veggie burger to the exotic haggis and jumbo shrimp.
 Some vegetarians and vegans choose not to eat vegetarian meats for a number of reasons.
 Up to you.
-Here are my personal favorite picks for the best and tastiest vegetarian meat substitutes.
+Here are our personal favorite picks for the best and tastiest vegetarian meat substitutes.

 01 of 07

 If you miss cold cuts or hot deli sandwiches as a vegetarian, make the refrigerator section of your health food store your first stop in your quest for vegetarian meat substitutes.
-Tofurky deli slices are made from smoked wheat gluten and come several varieties.
-Even my meat-eating friends love Tofurky vegetarian deli slices.
-My favorite is the Philly cheesesteak flavor, but they're all good.
+Tofurky vegetarian deli slices are made from smoked wheat gluten and come several varieties.
+Even our meat-eating friends love Tofurky vegetarian deli slices.
+Our favorite is the Philly cheesesteak flavor, but they're all good.
 For Thanksgiving, try the cranberry flavored Tofurky deli slices, smothered in gravy and plated with stuffing and mashed potatoes.

 02 of 07